 Personal life stuff

 In the past few months, I have also been playing games I have started in the past but never finished.
 A lot of games I have written a first impression article on but never a review.
-So, maybe I’ll write a few follow up articles on games I have wrote first impression articles on.
+So, maybe I’ll write a few follow-up articles on games I have written first impression articles on.
 I have an interesting format in mind, so that might be fun.

 And that is everything major that’s been happening in my life.
 I’m sorry for the shorter article this week, but there are a lot of events going on in my personal life and I have been reorganizing and decluttering my life.
 And I think that this made my last few articles even better.